 Maybe looking at this year, you are dreading a stressful load of classes, worrying about whether you will make the team, or struggling with issues and conflict within your family.
 Looking ahead, this year might seem even longer and harder than an Iron Man Triathlon, and you might not feel prepared to face this world and all its difficulties.
 This year may feel like a never-ending race, but this life is all about the journey.
 Never forget, you are running the race alongside a Father who is holding your hand and will never let go, and he is ready to cross the finish line with you and rejoice in your accomplishments.

-This year, inspired by the theme of Life Teen, we will focus our youth ministry on this same theme: the Heart of God.
-Using this theme, we’ll dive deeply into the question: what does it mean to look at the Heart of God and be loved by Him?
-How do I respond by giving Him my heart.
+This year, inspired by the theme of Life Teen, we will focus our youth ministry on this same theme: the Relentless Father.
+Using this theme, we’ll dive deeply into the question: what does it mean to be pursued by God the Father?
+And what does it look like to pursue a relationship with Him in return?
 You can click here to read Joel Stepanek’s reflection on the theme, if you’d like, and learn more about where this year will take us.

-Prepare your hearts, my friends, as we take this year to dive into God’s heart and see what love He has for us.
+Prepare your hearts, my friends, as we take this year to dive into the goodness and mercy of the Father and see what love He has for us.